-- Must be integrated into the design of the main house and materials must be integrated with the residence. - The maximum garage door width is 18 feet. - Any additional garage, after the first double door or two single doors, must be offset in massing by at least two feet horizontally. - Side entry garages are preferred to those fronting the street. - Garage doors must be setback from the face of the main wall a minimum 12".
+- Must be integrated into the design of the main house and materials must be integrated with the residence. - The maximum garage door width is 18 feet. - Any additional garage, after the first double door or two single doors, must be offset in massing by at least two feet horizontally.

+• Garage doors must be setback from the face of the main wall a minimum 12".